Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 About the wine:

 What finesse in this bouquet, which highlights its fruity character, chalky terroir, and aging.
 The chalky notes are evident on the palate, where the wine displays good structure that complements its fullness.
-The tannins are firm and silky, reaching their full potential on the very finish—a promising sign for the decades to come.
+The tannins are firm, silky, and reach their full potential right at the finish, which bodes well for the decades to come.
 A great success… once again!
 2024–2042